 As an Interior Architecture major, you’ll learn how to blend art and social sciences (how people interact their environment, the history of design) with physical sciences (the effects of materials on the physical health, the comfort of inhabitants).
-SoHE students work with clients on real-world projects, from the basics of a chair to full house remodels and commercial revamps.
+SoHE students work with our experienced faculty on real-world projects, from the basics of a chair to full house remodels and commercial revamps.

 Coursework includes sketching, rendering, computer drafting and design, 3D modeling, art and art history, history of interiors, business, and engineering.
 Real-world experience is enhanced through internships.
 Plus, you’ll graduate prepared to sit for the prestigious NCIDQ exam and armed with an impressive and professional work portfolio.
 For coursework details, contact your academic advisor or reference the UW-Madison Undergraduate Catalog.

 Graduates of our IA program have found employment at large, internationally recognized design companies, including Gansler, Flad Architects, Strang, Herman Miller, and Steelcase.
 Others have started their own design firms.
 Download a PDF listing the Interior Architecture careers our alumni have found 1-3 years post graduation.

 Interior design is a multi-faceted profession in which creative and technical solutions are applied within a structure to achieve a built interior environment.
 These solutions are functional, enhance the quality of life and culture of the occupants and are aesthetically attractive.
 Designs are created in response to and coordinated with the building shell and acknowledge the physical location and social context of the project.
 For more information refer to NCIDQ.